Mountain Ash or Rowan Tree (Sorbus aucuparia) Click the link for Bareroot Mountain Ash or Rowan Tree

 A well-known native and widespread British tree.
 Although it has Ash in its name, it is not actually part of the Ash family, even though the leaves look similar.
 It appears that the Mountain Ash or Rowan tree is partial to a bit of identity theft as it is also known as The European Mountain Ash, Quickbeam, Ranty, Rowanberry, Rantry or Roan.
 If you have trouble with the name of your tree, we suggest calling it Bob.

-This is spreading tree with rich green leaves that turn almost florescent red and yellow in autumn, especially after cool summers, such as that of 2007.
+This is spreading tree with rich green leaves that turn almost fluorescent red and yellow in autumn, especially after cool summers, such as that of 2007.
 Clusters of small white flowers mask the tree in late spring.
 Similarly, clusters of wonderful crimson berries are a real attraction in autumn and the foliage provides some great colours too.

 The berries are soon eaten by birds, especially Redwings, Fieldfares, Blackbirds, Mistle Thrushes and Waxwings, making it ideal for a wild or woodland garden and planting a number of trees as a copse will create a birds paradise!
-Mountain Ash or Rowan is a conical-shaped tree and copes with harsh conditions, sometimes seen on the sides of mountains but it is also ideal for a small, urban gardens.
+Mountain Ash or Rowan is a conical-shaped tree and copes with harsh conditions, sometimes seen on the sides of mountains but it is also ideal for small, urban gardens.

 The bark is a smooth, silvery/grey on young trees which changes to a scaly light grey-brown.
 Sometimes older trees will have fissured bark.